dhiraj13/dhiraj13/readme.md

 Web & Mobile App Developer
 --------------------------

-I have been working as ReactJS and React Native app developer for 3 years.
+I have been working as React and React Native app developer for more than 4 years.
 I have worked in multiple companies and in various projects like e-commerce, human resource management tools, and admin dashboard for creating content and controlling various functionality for users and customers.
 I have profound knowledge of React design patterns, modern app design patterns, app optimization techniques, react-redux, redux toolkit, dynamic table creation, and many more.

 * 🌍  I'm based in Nepal
 * ✉️  You can contact me at [dkhapangi13@outlook.com](mailto:dkhapangi13@outlook.com)